Inspection finds firms offering more complex and risky Structured Retail Products to consumers

 • Sale of Credit Linked Notes to consumers raises particular concerns

-The Central Bank highlighted in its Consumer Protection Outlook Report 2016 the risks to consumers from firms selling higher risk products in the low interest rate environment as well as poor product oversight and governance.
+The Central Bank highlighted in its Consumer Protection Outlook Report 2016 (PDF 877.09KB) the risks to consumers from firms selling higher risk products in the low interest rate environment as well as poor product oversight and governance.
 One of the priority themes identified in that Report was a review of the Structured Retail Products (SRPs) market in Ireland as these products are being offered to consumers as an alternative to deposits.
 The Central Bank is of the view that SRPs are not always a suitable alternative for consumers, given their complexity and potential for partial or total loss of investment.

 The main findings of the inspection are: